BY PASTOR T. O. BANSO

 Some of the good and right things that Asa did in the sight of the LORD were the sweeping religious reforms that he implemented.

 Asa brought purity into the worship of God.
-He banished perverted persons from the land, removed all the idols that his fathers had made.
+He banished perverted persons from the land and removed all the idols that his fathers had made.
 He also brought into the house of the LORD the things which his father had dedicated, and the things which he himself had dedicated: silver and gold and utensils (1 Kings 15:12, 15).
 He removed the high places and the incense altars from all the cities of Judah (2 Chronicles 14:5-6).